Frex: dependently-typed algebraic simplification: Universal Algebra in

-\subseclabel{fral via frex} Since developing the sound and complete frex can be tedious, there is a generic mechanism for reusing this work to derive a corresponding fral with less effort.
-This method is based on the following calculation that uses a categorical principle: the free algebra construction preserves initial constructions.
-Let $\initial$ be the \emph{initial} algebra.
-Since the empty set is the initial set, by this principle, the free algebra on the empty set $\FreeName\,\Pres\emptyset$ is also the initial algebra.
-We then calculate the frex:
+\subseclabel{fral via frex} We use the relationship between the fral and frex, described in \subsecref{frex-via-coproducts}, to derive a fral from a corresponding frex.
+In particular, the following calculation shows that every free algebra arises as a free extension of $\FreeName\,\Pres\emptyset$.
+We use $\uplus$ for the disjoint union, i.e., the coproduct of sets:

-Therefore, we may construct the fral from an initial algebra and its frex: \MyCodeListing{\PutListing{.5\textwidth}\ByFrexFull{}} This generic construction produces suboptimal representations.
+Therefore, we may construct a fral from an initial algebra and its frex: \MyCodeListing{\PutListing{.5\textwidth}\ByFrexFull{}} This generic construction can produce suboptimal representations.
 For example, the initial monoid is easy to construct: its carrier is the unit type.
 Freely extending this initial monoid produces alternating lists, that interleave the unit value.
-Taking variable lists instead leads to a simpler representation, but requires more complicated proofs.
-So \Frexlib{} allows us to trade rapid prototyping for efficient representation.
+Taking lists of variables instead leads to a simpler representation but requires more complicated proofs.
+However, generic constructions such as the foregoing allow us to trade efficiency for rapid prototyping.

-\subsection{Reusing frexlets}
+\subsection{Reusing Frexlets}

 \subseclabel{reusing frexlets} The final example demonstrates reuse of one simplifier when constructing another.
-Recall the presentation of involutive monoids from the end of \secref{frexlib}. \begin{proposition}[Jacobs] The free involutive monoid on \X{} is the free monoid on the product\/ $\BoolX$.
-The frex of an involutive monoid by $\X$ is the frex of its underlying monoid by\/ $\BoolX$. \end{proposition} We can prove this proposition directly, establishing the involutive axioms.
-We have taken this strategy in \Frexlib{}.
-However, we can phrase this result in much greater generality, and give a higher-level proof, using Jacobs's axiomatisation of involutions~\citeyearpar{jacobs:involution}.
+Recall the presentation of involutive monoids from the end of \secref{frexlib}. \begin{proposition}[Jacobs] The carrier set and monoid operations of the free involutive monoid on \X{} are those of the free monoid on the product\/ $\BoolX$.
+Similarly, the frex of an involutive monoid by $\X$ is the frex of its underlying monoid by\/ $\BoolX$, extended with an involution operation. \end{proposition} We can prove this proposition directly, establishing the involutive axioms, and have taken this strategy in \Frexlib{}.
+However, it is possible to prove this result without referring to the specific representation of the monoid fral/frex, resulting in a simplifier-transformer reusing the code implementing simplifiers for monoids to implement simplifiers for involutive monoid.
+The potential for this kind of reuse extends beyond monoids.
+We can phrase the result in much greater generality, and give a higher-level proof, using \citepos{jacobs:involution} axiomatisation of involutions.
 This more abstract proof generalises to other notions of involutive algebras, and we plan to exploit it in the future for generic frexlet reuse.
-However, the more abstract proof goes beyond the scope of this manuscript, involving more abstract category theoretic notions.
+The more abstract proof goes beyond the scope of this article, involving more abstract category theoretic notions.